Celestin25/heart-disease-prediction/transfer_learning_assignment/README.md

 - **F1 Score**

 ## Findings
 The ResNet-50, VGG19, and InceptionV3 models were fine-tuned for the brain tumor detection task.
 The performance of each model was evaluated and compared based on accuracy, loss, precision, recall, and F1 score.
-The results indicate that [specific findings based on your results].
+The results indicate that specific findings based on your results.

 ## Conclusion
 Transfer learning significantly reduced the training time and improved the performance for brain tumor detection from MRI scans.
-The fine-tuned models demonstrated robust performance, highlighting the effectiveness of leveraging pre-trained models for medical image analysis tasks.
+The fine-tuned models demonstrated good performance, highlighting the effectiveness of leveraging pre-trained models for medical image analysis tasks.